madetech/handbook/guides/slack.md

 Please complete your profile fully on joining slack - this means a suitable profile picture (it does not have to be a picture of you, but a clear picture of your face is ideal), your full name and a representative display name.

-You can optionally fill in the pronunciation guide for your name and add your preferred pronouns if you feel comfortable doing so.
+Please also include your group/role, email address and location.

-Please also include your up to date email address and group/role, and the location you are based.
+You can optionally fill in the pronunciation guide for your name and add your preferred pronouns if you feel comfortable doing so, and feel free to add any other information to the profile sections such as personal website etc.

 # Channels